rjdirisio/pyvibdmc/docs/advanced_analysis.rst

   the cycle, i.e. if you were trying to understand how Psi^2 looks different depending on how long you descendant weight for.

-- DEBUG_save_training_every: This is a variable that saves the potential energies and coordinates of each walker in the ensemble every x time steps.
+- ``DEBUG_save_training_every``: This is a variable that saves the potential energies and coordinates of each walker in the ensemble every x time steps.

+- ``DEBUG_mass_change``: This changes the mass by a factor of ``factor_per_change`` every ``change_every`` time steps of the simulation.
+For example, if one starts off the simulation with a massive 50x regular mass atom set, every x time steps the mass will go from 50x as massive to 25x to  12.5x ... until the simulation finishes if ``factor_per_change=0.5``.
+  You will run into issues if you change the masses by a lot quickly.
+All your walkers die as they will explore farther out in the PES too quickly.
+You can also feed in an array to ``factor_per_change``, which could make it linear scaling instead of logarithmic.
+For example, if one started off with 5x massive atoms, you can then do something like ``factor_array=[1,1,1,1,....,4/5,1,1,1,1....,3/4,1,1,1,1....2/3,...]`` and set ``change_every=1`` to decrease it from 5x as massive to 4x massive to 3x massive...which will happen every n time steps.

-- branch_every: This argument will not branch (do births and deaths) at every step of the DMC simulation.
+- ``branch_every``: This argument will not branch (do births and deaths) at every step of the DMC simulation.
 This is typically for high-performance computing environments to eliminate cross-node communication.
 HPC DMC is not currently implemented, so this argument should always be 1.

-- cont_wt_thresh: This argument only does anything when you are using continuous weighting.
+- ``cont_wt_thresh``: This argument only does anything when you are using continuous weighting.
 If this is a single number, it is specifying the lower bound on the allowable walker weight in the simulation (if it gets below this number, the walker will be removed and the highest weight walker will be split into two walkers at the same coordinate but with 1/2 the weight).
   If it is two numbers, the first number will be the lower bound, and the second number will be ther upper bound (if it